From challenge to change to catalyst… via collaboration

-Our society is in a profound process of transformation.
-But these changes do not happen over night and foundations have to be prepared and be able to adapt to them quickly.
+When it comes to the challenges for the next 30 years and beyond, we cannot escape the fact that our society is in a profound process of transformation.
+Foundations have to be prepared and be able to adapt to them quickly.

-The challenges we face are many and very different in nature, but they offer us a horizon that I believe we cannot and should not miss.
-We have to see it as an opportunity.
+The challenges we face are many and very different in nature, but they offer us an opportunity that I believe we cannot and should not miss.
 We are a brave, innovative and committed sector.
-We are not only able to adapt to new realities, but should also to be a reference and influencer in this mission.
+We are not only able to adapt to new realities, but should also be a reference and influencer in this mission.
 Among these many challenges I would like to highlight the fight against climate change, which is critical for the future of our planet and has many ramifications (economic, social, humanitarian, business, cultural, educational, etc.).

-In a globalised world alliances are imposed; collaboration is also encouraged with public or private institutions, the exchange of information and knowledge, synergies… However, the different realities and national legislations in many cases restrain the transnational activity of foundations, filling the road with obstacles that hinder and raise costs when they want to work beyond their borders.
+In a globalised world alliances are essential: collaboration is also encouraged with public or private institutions; information and knowledge are exchanged; synergies are created… However, the different realities and national legislations in many cases restrain the transnational activity of foundations, filling the road with obstacles that hinder and raise costs when they want to work beyond their borders.

 We have seen this, for example, in the field of disability, where the EFC’s Disability Thematic Network has, for two decades, been contributing to obtaining advances for people with disabilities at a European level.
-It has worked towards improving the accessibility of cities, increasing of EU funding dedicated to the employment of people with disabilities and in the creation of a more favourable regulatory framework.
+It has worked towards improving the accessibility of cities, increasing EU funding dedicated to the employment of people with disabilities, and helping to create a more favourable regulatory framework.